 Adobe Captivate is the only tool in this group positioned primarily as an e-learning authoring platform.
 However, it’s included because it has very strong screen capture and screen casting capabilities.
 You can do everything in it that you can in Camtasia or Screenflow, but you can also do things like “round trip” editing between PowerPoint and Captivate (i.e., do your authoring and updates in PPT and sync them with Captivate), quiz creation, output to SCORM, and publishing your course as an app.

 All in all, it is very powerful and definitely some of the best screen recording software to consider if you are getting into serious e-learning territory.
 Captivate works on both Mac and PC.
 You can subscribe for $33.99 per month or purchase a full license for $1,099 (with significant academic discounts available).

 Screenflow is one of the most popular screen recording options among Mac users (no PC version available) and is the tool that is used for Learning Revolution’s screen casting and general video editing needs.
-It can pretty much go head to head with Camtasia on features but at half the price – $99 vs. $199.
+It can pretty much go head-to-head with Camtasia on features but at less – $169 vs. $199.
 If you are a Mac user who makes any significant use of screencasting or other types of videos, it is pretty much a no-brainer.

 Because the output from your screen recording software is simply another type of video, you can use the same hosting options.
 If you use Screencast-O-Matic, you can take advantage of its hosting.
 TechSmith – maker of Snagit, and Camtasia – also offers a hosting service called Screencast.com specifically for screencasts.